-A purpose-built Lighthouse laboratory to process thousands more Covid-19 tests
+A purpose-built Lighthouse laboratory to process thousands of Covid-19 tests

-Operating 24/7, it has created hundreds of local jobs and provides significant expansion to testing capacity, strengthening the region’s resilience and ability to control virus spread.
+The facility provides a significant expansion to Covid testing capacity, strengthening the region’s resilience and ability to control virus spread.

 An innovation lab to speed up new Covid testing

-The 12-strong team at this specialist lab at the Biosphere in Newcastle Helix, works with the NHS, universities and industry partners to speed up the development of new approaches for Covid testing.
+The 11-strong team of scientists at this specialist lab at the Biosphere in Newcastle Helix, works with the NHS, universities and industry partners to speed up the development of new approaches for Covid testing.

-Focussed on coordinating capability and ideas across sectors, the lab’s facilities are designed to accelerate the development, implementation and use of improved diagnostics.
+Focussed on coordinating capability and ideas across sectors, the lab’s facilities are designed to accelerate the validation, implementation and use of improved diagnostics.

-Industry organisations who work with the innovation lab may be at early or late stages of developing a new test or approach.
+Industry organisations working with the innovation lab may be at early or late stages of developing a new test or approach.

-Scientists at the lab will help accelerate the process, by providing access to a high-tech testing and simulation area and a bank of biological research samples.
+Scientists at the lab have access to a high-tech testing and simulation area and a bank of biological research samples.